d$^2$Cache: Accelerating Diffusion-Based LLMs via Dual Adaptive Caching: Experiments

 \subsection{Ablations and analysis}

 \textbf{Certainty prior-guided decoding vs. confidence-based decoding.} As discussed in Section~\ref{sec:d2cache-stage1}, d$^2$Cache naturally delivers an alternative decoding scheme: masked tokens can be decoded according to their certainty prior rather than their prediction confidence.
-To evaluate its efficacy, we further compare our certainty prior-guided decoding with the standard confidence-based decoding under the default non-autoregressive (NAR) setting.
+To evaluate its efficacy, we further compare our certainty prior-guided decoding with the standard confidence-based decoding under the default NAR setting.
 As shown in~Table~\ref{tab:dec-ablation}, our certainty prior-guided decoding delivers more reliable performance than the confidence-based decoding under the default NAR setting.
-In addition, when integrated into d$^2$Cache, our certainty prior-guided decoding achieves the best average performance across four datasets, which clearly demonstrates its superiority.
+We also observe that certainty prior–guided decoding and semi-AR decoding achieve comparable performance, because both approaches constrain the model to decode in a quasi left-to-right manner.
+Although they share a similar intuition, only the combination of certainty prior–guided decoding and d$^2$Cache delivers the best performance among all evaluated configurations.

 \textbf{Effect of $\sigma$ on decoding order.} We visualize the decoding step for each masked position using LLaDA-Inst on 64 randomly sampled examples from GSM8K.
 As shown in~\cref{fig:sigma-dec-order}, we compare NAR decoding with our certainty prior-guided decoding, where the hyperparameter $\sigma$ (see Equation~(\ref{eq:density})) is set to 10, 40, and 80.
 We find that NAR decoding exhibits a distinctive ``U-shaped'' trajectory: tokens at both sequence boundaries are first generated, which then converge towards the center~\citep{huang2025pc}.
 At the first glance, this behavior seems inconsistent with our earlier observation that dLLMs tend to prioritize decoding masked tokens adjacent to known tokens (\ie, prompt or decoding tokens).
 This discrepancy, however, stems from the supervised fine-tuning (SFT) of LLaDA-Inst, where the excessive number of \lstinline{[EOS]} tokens in the training data biases the model towards producing an unnatural number of \lstinline{[EOS]} tokens during inference~\citep{llada}.
 In contrast, our certainty prior-guided decoding yields a more natural and controllable left-to-right generation order, where a smaller $\sigma$ makes the generation closer to autoregressive decoding.